pulp/pulp/docs/sphinx/rest-api/content/orphan.rst

 Orphaned Content
 ================
-:term:`Content units` in Pulp are brought in as part of repository sync and content upload operations.
+Content units (see :term:`content unit`) in Pulp are brought in as part of repository sync and content upload operations.
 However, because content can be associated with more than one repository, content is not removed when the repositories it is associated with are removed or when the content is disassociated with repositories.

 Instead, if content is no longer associated with any repositories, it is considered **orphaned**.